The Fall of the Roman Empire (film): Development

 The idea for The Fall of the Roman Empire originated with Anthony Mann who had just finished directing El Cid (1961).
 In London, while waiting for a taxi cab, he spotted an Oxford concise edition of Edward Gibbon's six-volume series The History of the Decline and Fall of the Roman Empire near the front window at the Hatchards bookshop.
-Mann then considered a film adaptation of the book as his next project after having read the book on a flight trip to Madrid, in which he later presented the idea to Samuel Bronston to which the producer agreed.
+Mann never read the entire edition but he pitched an adaptation having "no idea what the story was going to be".
+Samuel Bronston, who had wanted Mann to direct another epic for him, allowed Mann to further develop his idea.
 In July 1961, Bronston told The New York Times that The Fall of the Roman Empire would be his next project, but he had also ruled out filming on location in Rome.
 He stated that upon "checking I found the Eternal City was not the 'city' of the time of the fall of the empire, so we'll build our 'Rome' in Madrid."
 Additionally, Philip Yordan had been tasked to write the script while Charlton Heston was being offered the role of Marcus Aurelius.

 In September 1961, Bronston formally announced he was planning a trilogy of historical spectacles in Spain, which included The Fall of the Roman Empire with Mann and Heston returning to direct and star in.
-Filming was initially set in February 1962, with the production design for the Roman Forum being placed under construction under Veniero Colasanti and John Moore's supervision.
-However, Heston had disliked Yordan's script for the film.
-In December, at the premiere of El Cid in Madrid, Heston told Bronston associate Michael Waszynski that he was uninterested in starring in The Fall of the Roman Empire.
-On the next day, during a jet flight back to Los Angeles, Yordan, who was seated next to Heston, and director Nicholas Ray pitched the idea for 55 Days at Peking (1963) to him.
+Filming was initially set in February 1962, with the production design for the recreated Roman Forum supervised by Veniero Colasanti and John Moore.
+Months later, by December 1961, Heston had disliked Yordan's script for the film.
+At the premiere of El Cid (1961), in Madrid, Heston told Bronston associate Michael Waszynski that he was not interested in The Fall of the Roman Empire.
+On the next day, during a jet flight back to Los Angeles, Yordan, who was seated next to Heston, and director Nicholas Ray pitched 55 Days at Peking (1963) to him.
 Subsequently, 55 Days at Peking went into production while Roman Empire was placed on hold.
-The elaborate sets for Roman Empire were later demolished and replaced with the Forbidden City sets for 55 Days at Peking.
+The elaborate sets for Roman Empire were then pulled down and replaced with the Forbidden City sets for 55 Days at Peking.